 The CFD market suffered many years of defamations and criticism.
 Is there a need for this market?
 Aren’t the regulated exchanges (stocks, futures, ETF’s, etc) enough for investors and traders?

-In addition, CFDs brokers were perceived as scams companies, changing rates, offering excessive bonuses, and holding your withdrawals when you wish to pull out your funds.
+In addition, CFD brokers were perceived as scam companies, changing rates, offering excessive bonuses, and holding your withdrawals when you wish to pull out your funds.
 And, it’s partly true, they did some of those things.
-So far, it has been an unregulated industry managed by the quick buck management.
+So far, it has been an unregulated industry managed by quick buck management.

 So what is the need of retail investors/traders in CFDs brokers?
 It will never be a market with a purpose, such as futures exchanges, stocks, and bonds that provide a tool for companies and investors to recruit capital and grow.
 The CFD market, however, can provide other benefits to traders.

 The CFD industry has changed – regulators realized that the industry is here to stay.
-There are many traders that find this type of trading more attractive than stocks or futures – it’s fast, dynamic and volatile.
+There are many traders who find this type of trading more attractive than stocks or futures – it’s fast, dynamic, and volatile.
 Moreover, several things have changed the industry in the past years towards a sort of legitimate industry:

 First, ESMA and other regulations that restrict the brokers:

-• A disclaimer must be mentioned with the broker content (Ads, articles content, reviews, etc)
+- A disclaimer must be included in the broker content (Ads, articles, reviews, etc.)

 Another good thing that happened in the industry, at least for the traders, is the concentration of brokers.
-Instead of many unknown small brokers (which some are still in the market), today, there are 5-10 big brokers with capital and the stability to pay back their loses.
+Instead of many unknown small brokers (some of which are still in the market), today, there are 5-10 big brokers with capital and the stability to pay back their losses.
 Those brokers include AvaTrade, Plus500, IG, and Forex.com (for US residents).

 What are the pros and cons of CFDs?